drydenwilliams/react-youtube-playlist-ssr/README.md

 # YouTube Playlist
-A YouTube playlist in React with Server Side Rendering

 ## Installation

 ```
 $ npm i

+$ npm run test

 $ npm run start

-$ npm run test
 ```

+## Comments

+I really enjoyed this coding challenge.
+I could have added Redux but think it's fine without it.
+Also should have/ would like to have had more time to add unit-tests with Enzyme.

 ## Things to Improve

+* Switch images bases on size of device.
 * Clean up `scss` property order
-* Add Enzyme to unit tests
-* Compress and Minify static `js` and `css` files
+* Minify `js` and `css` files